inex550/TeleNex_last/README.md

 # TeleNex

-TeleNex is a Python library for easy making telegram bots
+teleNex is a Python library for easy making telegram bots

 ## Usage